59th Kanagawa Prefectural Art Exhibition

 What made you decide to apply this time?

-When the art exhibition became open to the whole country, I gave up on applying because of the high barrier to entry.
-Then someone encouraged me to apply, and I started trying again a few years ago.
-I think this is a valuable exhibition where you can see a variety of calligraphy styles in one place.
+When the art exhibition became open to the whole country, I gave up on applying because of the high hurdles.
+Then someone encouraged me to apply, and a few years ago I started trying again.
+I think this is a valuable calligraphy exhibition where you can see a variety of calligraphy styles all in one place.

 -Please tell us about the concept of your work and the thoughts you put into it while creating it.